- Asia & the Middle East

 Day 8 – Tchitundu Hulo

-Explore the town with its fading colonial architecture, then drive towards Virei, stopping en route at the oasis of Arco and the colonial town of Tomboua.
-After lunch we drive to Tchitundo Hulo making a stop to see the prehistoric weltwishcia plants.
-Virei is a centre for the Mucubal people, who we should be able to meet when here.
-After lunch visit Tchitundo Hulo to discover a vast collection of prehistoric rock art, with paintings of animals, plants and men – possibly up to 20,000 years old, but no-one really knows.
+Drive towards Virei, stopping en route at the oasis of Arco and the colonial town of Tomboua.
+After lunch we drive to Tchitundo Hulo making a stop to see the prehistoric weltwishcia plants At Tchitundo Hulo discover a vast collection of prehistoric rock art, with paintings of animals, plants and men – possibly up to 20,000 years old, but no-one really knows.
 Overnight camping.
 (BLD)